 VAT registration has been rampant for the past months because many businesses have been registering now for the value-added tax (VAT) since the Federal Tax Authority (FTA) has launched the registration for VAT and Excise Tax on their website.
-VAT in UAE will change the history of the United Arab Emirates (UAE) once it is implemented this coming 1 January 2018.
-VAT is a consumption tax that will be applied, at each stage, to all the goods and services that are mandated in the VAT Law or the Federal Decree-Law No. 8 of 2017.
+VAT in UAE changed the history of the United Arab Emirates (UAE) once it implemented 1 January 2018.
+VAT is a consumption tax that applied, at each stage, to all the goods and services that mandated in the VAT Law or the Federal Decree-Law No. 8 of 2017.
 VAT is applied to the value that is added during the production process.

 Since the VAT-registered businesses have the responsibility of having the proper and precise documentation for the VAT-related affairs, it should be noted how VAT calculation is done.
 The failure to do the provisions stipulated in the landmark Federal Decree-Law No. 7 of 2017 or Tax Procedures Law, Federal Decree-Law No. 7 of 2017 or Excise Tax Law, and Federal Decree-Law No. 8 of 2017 or VAT Law, will face heavy penalties.

 The standard rate for VAT in the UAE is 5%, which is applicable on the value of the invoice.
 For example, price of a good or service is Dhs 150 then VAT would be as follows:

 150 (cost of good or service) x 5% (VAT Percentage) = 7.50 Dhs (Value Added Tax)